-(1) Pledged collateral for bank loans
+Pledged collateral for bank loans

-On December 6, 2019, Zhejiang Zhongchai signed a Maximum Amount Pledge Contract with Agricultural Bank of PRC Co., Ltd. Xinchang County Sub-Branch (ABC Xinchang), pledging its land use rights for original book value of RMB11.08 million and property ownership for original book value of RMB35.12 million as security with ABC Xinchang, for its loan facility with maximum exposure of RMB48.83 million during the period from December 6, 2019 to May 21, 2022.
-As of March 31, 2022 and December 31, 2021, outstanding amount of the short-term bank loan under this Pledge Contract was RMB18.83 million and RMB18.83 million, respectively.
+On December 23, 2020, Zhejiang Zhongchai signed a Maximum Amount Pledge Contract with ABC Xinchang, pledging its land use rights and property ownership as security to ABC Xinchang, for a loan facility with a maximum principal amount of RMB69.77 million during the period from November 17, 2020 to November 16, 2023.
+As of March 31, 2023 and December 31, 2022, the outstanding amount of the short-term bank loan under this pledge contract was RMB18.00 million and RMB18.00 million, respectively.